 There you have it.
 The most common issues that affect your purifier’s performance, possible causes, and solutions.
 It’s essential to keep in mind that most problems that plague your air purifier arise due to poor maintenance.

 If you do not clean your purifier or replace the filters as instructed, the purifier’s performance will reduce.
 Always vacuum the intake grill, pre-filter, and the body of the purifier.
-Before replacing a filter, buy the original from the manufacturer’s website.
+Before replacing a filter, purchase the original from the manufacturer’s website.
 Using genuine filters ensures the purifier continues to deliver clean, fresh air in your home.

 Never open the unit before reading the owner’s manual.
 Always contact the support team before opening the air purifier.